What types of projects will be accepted for consideration?

 No. The reflective essay describing your research strategies must be written in English, but the project itself can be submitted in its original language.
 Please include your abstract in English.

 When is the application deadline?

-All application materials must be submitted electronically to Selection Committee chair by March 19, 2018.
+All application materials must be submitted electronically to Selection Committee chair by the March 2019 due date.

 Do I need to be nominated for this award?

 No, but you must have a letter of support from an instructor of the course for which the project was completed, or from the faculty mentor who oversaw the project.

 Must the support letter come from a faculty member from the University of Kentucky?